A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Convergence theorem on exact equations

-\begin{remark}[On the projection rank $r$]\em ~Applying the iteration (\ref{ni}) requires identification of the rank $r$ of the Jacobian at a zero.
-There are various approaches for determining $r$ such as analytical methods on the application model (c.f. \S\ref{s:gcd} and \S\ref{s:eig}), numerical matrix rank-revealing \cite{golub-vanloan4,lee-li-zeng,li-zeng-03}, as well as trial-and-error.
-For any positive error tolerance $\theta < \big\|J(\bdx_*)^\dagger\|_2^{-1}$, the numerical rank $\ranka{\theta}{J(\bdx_0)}$ within $\theta$ is identical to $r = \rank{J(\bdx_*)}$ if $\bdx_0$ is sufficiently close to $\bdx_*$ \cite{Zeng2019}.
+\begin{remark}[On the projection rank $r$]\em Application of the iteration (\ref{ni}) requires identification of the rank $r$ of the Jacobian at a zero.
+There are various approaches for determining $r$ such as analytical methods on the application model (c.f. \S\ref{s:gcd} and \S\ref{s:eig}), numerical matrix rank-revealing \cite{golub-vanloan4,lee-li-zeng,li-zeng-03}, and even trial-and-error.
+For any positive error tolerance $\theta\,<\,\big\|J(\bdx_*)^\dagger\|_2^{-1}$, the numerical rank $\ranka{\theta}{J(\bdx_0)}$ within $\theta$ is identical to $r\,=\,\rank{J(\bdx_*)}$ if $\bdx_0$ is sufficiently close to $\bdx_*$ \cite{Zeng2019}.
 Furthermore, the projection rank needs to be identified or computed only once for a solution branch and the same rank can be used repeatedly in calculating other witness points in the same branch. \end{remark}